Charity shops in Boston

 It all starts online.
 A charity team sends photos to the GoldPaid WhatsApp number, asks any questions, and then receives a free prepaid Royal Mail Special Delivery label.
 Boston sits in the PE postcode area, and Special Delivery Guaranteed aims to deliver to GB mainland addresses the next working day, keeping the wait between posting and a written valuation short.

 Lincoln, the nearest city with a specialist precious-metal buyer, is around 32 miles north west, a drive of roughly 45 minutes each way.
 For a charity shop covering shifts with a handful of volunteers, that round trip is a serious cost in time.
-Asking online and posting with a free, tracked, insured label does away with it, and the valuation returns in writing without anyone leaving Boston.
+Asking online and posting with a free, tracked, signed-for label does away with it, and the valuation returns in writing without anyone leaving Boston.

 What Boston charity shops should set aside